Assil10/LinkedIn-Post-Generator/README.md

 4) Verify the Gemini model (currently `gemini-2.0-flash`) and prompt settings.
 5) Ensure the LinkedIn module targets the correct profile/org and visibility.

-## Usage
+## Usage ▶️
 - Add or maintain a topics list in your Google Sheet.
 - Each run increments the counter and fetches the matching row.
 - The generated post (from Gemini) is published directly to LinkedIn.

-## Notes
+## Notes 📝
 - Max post length is capped at 2,999 characters per LinkedIn’s limits.
 - Update visibility, feed distribution, and reshare flags as needed.
-- If you prefer a dry run, disable the LinkedIn step and log the generated content first.
+- For a dry run, disable the LinkedIn step and log the generated content first.

-## License
+## License 📄
 MIT